yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

     sudo docker exec -it yugaware bash
     ```

-1. Copy and paste the Python script from the UI and substitute the following values:
+1. Copy and paste the Python script from the YugabyteDB Anywhere UI and substitute the following values:

     - `--install_node_agent` - this flag instructs the script to install the node agent, which is required for YugabyteDB Anywhere to communicate with the instance.
     - `--yba_url` - enter the IP address of the machine where you are running YugabyteDB Anywhere, with the port of 9000.